Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told - NewsBreak

 Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told

-A farmer harvests a field of dry, edible beans in Nebraska's Panhandle.
-(Courtesy of Gary Stone)

-WASHINGTON — Farmers and academics at a hearing this week stressed the need for members of the U.S. House Agriculture Committee to support regenerative agriculture farming practices in the upcoming farm bill in order to protect topsoil.

-U.S. House Agriculture Committee Chair David Scott said he held the hearing Wednesday to discuss ways policymakers and the Department of Agriculture could help farmers incorporate regenerative agriculture practices.
-That investment in soil health would curb climate change and prevent a food shortage, the Georgia Democrat said.
+U.S. House Agriculture Committee Chair David Scott held a hearing last week to discuss ways policymakers and the Department of Agriculture could help farmers incorporate regenerative agriculture practices.
+That investment in soil health would curb climate change and prevent a food shortage.
+(Getty Images)

+WASHINGTON — Farmers and academics last week stressed the need for members of the U.S. House Agriculture Committee to support regenerative agriculture farming practices in the upcoming farm bill in order to protect topsoil.

 Regenerative agriculture occurs in farming and grazing practices that focus on rebuilding organic matter in topsoil, restoring degraded soil biodiversity and improving the water cycle.
 All of these mitigate climate change by growing plants that capture carbon dioxide and move it into the soil.